-The ALM Liquidity bond portfolio is part of Belfius Bank's total liquidity coverage ratio ("LCR") liquidity buffer and is a well-diversified, high credit and liquidity quality portfolio.
+The ALM Liquidity bond portfolio is part of Belfius Bank's total LCR liquidity buffer and is a well diversified, high credit and liquidity quality portfolio.

-At the end of 2017, the ALM Liquidity bond portfolio stood at EUR 8.1 billion, down 2% compared to the end of 2016, mainly due to the natural amortisation of the portfolio.
-At the end of 2017, the portfolio was composed of sovereign and public sector (70%), covered bonds (22%), asset-backed securities (5%) and corporates (3%).
-The Italian government bonds in the ALM Liquidity bond portfolio amounted to EUR 2.2 billion as of 31 December 2017.
-In January 2018, EUR 0.8 billion thereof has been sold, reducing the Italian government bonds in this portfolio by one third to EUR 1.5 billion.
+At the end of December 2018, the ALM Liquidity bond portfolio stood at EUR 7.7 billion(1), down EUR 0.4 billion or 4.7% compared to December 2017, mainly due to the sale of Italian sovereign bonds (EUR 0.8 billion) in January 2018 partially compensated by a reinvestment program of EUR in LCR eligible bonds.
+End of December 2018, the portfolio was composed of sovereign and public sector (66%), covered bonds (28%), asset-backed securities (4%) and corporates (2%).
+The Italian government bonds in the ALM Liquidity bond portfolio amounted to EUR 1.5 billion(1) as of 30 December 2018, down by one third compared to end 2017.

-At the end of 2017, the ALM Liquidity bond portfolio had an average life of 9.0 years, and an average rating of BBB+ (100% of the portfolio being investment grade).
-In 2017, the average rating has been reduced from A to BBB+, following the internal downgrade of the sovereign rating of Italy.
+At the end of December 2018, the ALM Liquidity bond portfolio has an average life of 8.4 years, and an average rating of BBB+ (100% of the portfolio being investment grade (IG)).